gusrud1103/LibriPhrase/README.md

 * ```--maxspk``` :
 * ```--maxword``` : <br/>

-All of the above process can be done just in one command line.
+(Quick) All of the above process can be done just in one command line.
 ```
 ./run.sh
 ```